12 Accounting Jobs for Accounting Majors to Consider

 5. Personal Financial Advisor

 Personal financial advisors work with clients to discuss and meet their financial goals, providing advice on anything from investments to mortgages to retirement funds.
-A bachelor’s degree in accounting is typically enough to gain entry into the field.
+A bachelor’s degree for a career in accounting is typically enough to gain entry into the field.
 Depending on your role in the company you work for, and particularly if you are involved in trading stocks and making investments, you may need licensing and certification from the Securities and Exchange Commission.

 Median annual wage: $90,640